waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Discovered Traps & Puzzles
 - **Route 30 Noob Trap:** The western path accessible by jumping the ledge near (4, 24) is a dead end.
 It's blocked by Youngster Mikey, forcing a full backtrack to the southern entrance.
 - **Sprout Tower Block:** The path to the ladders is blocked by Sages.
 I must interact with them to proceed.
+I have defeated the Sage at (3, 2).
 - **Sprout Tower Dead End:** The eastern side of the tower, accessed by the ladder at (17, 3), is a complete dead end.
-The only way to progress is via the western ladder at (6, 4).

 ## Objectives & Plans
 ### Current Plan